tolauwae/phd-thesis/src/foundations/foundations.typ

 The configuration of the remote debugger is similar, but the message box $boxed(m)$ now models the intra-process communication from backend to frontend, and a second message box $boxed(o)$ models the intra-process communication from frontend to backend.
 This corresponds, respectively, to the output returned from the debugger, and the instructions send to it.

-The debugger can return as output, either nothing, a term, or an acknowledgement of a debug operation.
+The debugger can return as output, either nothing, a term, or an acknowledgement of a debug command.
-The debug operations supported by the debugger are _step_ and _inspect_---to take a simple step in the program, and to inspect the current state of the program.
+The debug commands supported by the debugger are _step_ and _inspect_---to take a simple step in the program, and to inspect the current state of the program.
-Sometimes we also need the local steps (#oparrow) to perform an internal step, which does not correspond to a debug operation visible to the user.
+Sometimes we also need the local steps (#oparrow) to perform an internal step, which does not correspond to a debug command visible to the user.
-For such cases, we also provide a nothing operation ($nothing$).
+For such cases, we also provide a nothing command ($nothing$).

 === The evaluation rules of the #remotedbg debugger

 The entire evaluation of the debugger ($delta dbgarrow delta'$) is captured by only four rules.
 The first three steps are local steps, which describe the operation of a local debugger.

-/ E-step: When the current term $t$ can reduce to $t'$, than the debugger can take a step to $t'$ and output an acknowledgement of the successful step.
+/ E-step: When the current term $t$ can reduce to $t'$, than the debugger can take a step to $t'$, and output an acknowledgement of the successful step.

+/ E-fallback: This fallback rule allows the debugger to drop _step_ messages in case there is no $t arrow.r.long t'$.
+For the #stlc, this means that the term must be a value $v$.
+In this case, we output an acknowledgement of $nothing$, to indicate that the command was processed, but did not have any effects.

 / E-Inspect: The inspect step outputs the current term $t$.

 / E-read: The previous two steps require the output to be empty, to clear the output we introduce the _E-Read_ rule.

-To lift these local steps to describe the operation of a remote debugger, we only need to add one rule which takes the next debug operation from the input message box, and takes the correct corresponding local step.
+To lift these local steps to describe the operation of a remote debugger, we only need to add one rule which takes the next debug command from the input message box, and takes the correct corresponding local step.

-/ E-Remote: The remote debugger takes the next debug operation $o$ from the input message box, and performs the corresponding local step (#oparrow).
+/ E-Remote: The remote debugger takes the next debug command $o$ from the input message box, and performs the corresponding local step (#oparrow).

+The evaluation of the remote debugger is informed by the commands that arrive in the input message box, a debug session can therefore be seen as a series of remote steps ($delta multi(dbgarrow) delta'$) that are the result of a sequence of debug commands, which we write as ($multi(operation)$).

 Now that we have the formal semantics for a remote debugger that can step through and inspect a #stlc program, we can define what correctness means for such a debugger.